agg23/fpga-gameandwatch/README.md

 The [ROM Generator](docs/rom_generator.md) will read the attached `manifest.json` file to determine what CPU is used by each game.
 You can manually look through this file yourself, or use the generator tool to determine if a game is supported at this time.

+### Homebrew

+For homebrew titles (I only know of [Bride and Squeeze](https://forums.atariage.com/topic/282578-two-new-homebrew-lcd-games-game-watch/)), you should rename the artwork and roms zips to have the `hbw_` prefix, and the name of the game.
+Thus Bride becomes `hbw_bride` and Squeeze becomes `hbw_squeeze`.

+Squeeze does not run correctly due to having a completely different artwork design than any other core.
+[See #11 for more information](https://github.com/agg23/fpga-gameandwatch/issues/11#issuecomment-1614828078).

 ## Features

 * 720 x 720 pixel resolution